Blahkaey/Bazzite-Kodi-SteamOS/README.md

 A custom Bazzite OS image that integrates Kodi with Steam UI, allowing instant switching between entertainment and gaming experiences.

+## Important Notice

+This is a modified distribution of Kodi™ Media Center.
+It is not affiliated with, endorsed by, or supported by the XBMC Foundation.
+Kodi® is a registered trademark of the XBMC Foundation.

 ## Overview

 This project enhances Bazzite by adding: